MartinDrumel/martin-drumel-pirali-research-group/content/authors/buchanan/_index.md

 - Former Members
 ---

 Zachary is PhD student in the [group of prof. Kyle N. Crabtree](https://crabtreelab.ucdavis.edu/) in the Univerity of California Davis.
-In 2019, he was granted a Chateaubriand Fellowship of the Office for Science & Technology of the Embassy of France in the United States.
+In 2019, he was awarded a Chateaubriand Fellowship of the Office for Science & Technology of the Embassy of France in the United States.
 He spent 6 months at ISMO.